 A direct mail job requires preparing the right materials, software, and equipment for the printing and mailing of the piece.

 These costs include labor, administrative, and ongoing fulfillment tasks associated with the direct mail campaign as well as functions such as invoicing.

-A direct mail job may require a meeting with design and/or production staff to discuss ideas for the project.
+A direct mail job may require a meeting with a graphic design and/or production staff to discuss ideas for the project.